MacKenia/CQNU-helper/README.md

 ## Ms_book.py

-> extend form 07's script
+> extend from 07's script

 ⚠️ Only work with Python < 3.11